-A cybercriminal syndicate believed to be linked to the North Korean government breached the Singapore-based DragonEx exchange and stole $7 million worth of cryptocurrencies in March 2019, Radio Free Asia reported Wednesday.
+A cybercriminal syndicate believed to be linked to the North Korean government breached the Singapore-based DragonEx exchange and stole $7 million worth of cryptocurrencies in March 2019, Radio Free Asia said Wednesday.

-At the time, the US Treasury announced it was sanctioning Lazarus and its two subgroups Bluenoroff and Andariel that perpetrate “cyber attacks to support illicit weapon and missile programs.”
+In September, the US Treasury said North Korea uses funds from exchange hacks to bankroll its weapons program.
+The Treasury announced it was sanctioning Lazarus and its two subgroups Bluenoroff and Andariel that perpetrate “cyberattacks to support illicit weapon and missile programs.”

 By Choi Si-young (firstname.lastname@example.org